DFE-Digital/ecf-gov-guidance/content/transferring-early-career-teachers.md

 ---
 title: Transfer early career teachers
 caption: Guidance
-lead: Guidance for schools on transferring early career teachers part-way through induction.
+lead: Guidance for schools on transferring early career teachers during their training based on the early career framework, part of induction for early career teachers.
 ---

 $CTA